-A 45-minute drive from Banyan Tree Seychelles, Victoria is Mahe's largest settlement and the capital of the Republic of Seychelles.
-A third of all Seychellois reside in Victoria – a population of 23,300.
-With local shops and Eden Plaza, couples will enjoy Seychelles activities winding through a postcard-perfect town.
+Victoria is Mahe's largest settlement and the capital of the Republic of Seychelles.
+A 45 minute drive from Banyan Tree Seychelles, activities such as exploring Victoria - where a third of all Seychellois reside - is like winding through a postcard-perfect town, enjoying local shops and Eden Plaza.

 Rum Shack and Organic Farm Tour

 Taste Seychellian rum while delighting in flaky forkfuls of freshly barbecued fish at the Rum Shack on Intendance Bay.
 Visit the organic farm garden that supplies Banyan Tree Seychelles with almost three quarters of its fresh ingredients, and engage in an interactive cooking experience that will introduce you to Seychellois gastronomy.